 Amazon is one of the largest and dynamic online retailer stores in the world.
 Price of the various products can be changed at any moment since a countless number of merchants sell their products through this channel.

 However, mentioning price in your promotions can be a real mess.
-And, it’s nefarious to forget that Amazon detest misleading information.
+And, it’s nefarious to forget that Amazon detests misleading information.

-It’s best not to write the price but yes, there’s a few solutions if you’d like to do that.
+It’s best not to write the price but yes, there are a few solutions if you’d like to do that.
 You can use plugins that sync with Amazon directly so every time the price is updated on Amazon it will be the same on your site.

 5. Having more than one account

 To restrict spamming, Amazon doesn’t allow multiple accounts for a single user.
-When they ban users, they want this policy also puts a great impact.
+When they ban users, they want this policy to put a great impact.
 Otherwise, marketers wouldn’t fear of getting punished.

-Some might think of operating dual or more accounts because of they run a couple of websites.
-Another sinister thought would be – a spare account would work out when another got penalty.
+Some might think of operating dual or more accounts because they run a couple of websites.
+Another sinister thought would be – a spare account would work out when another got a penalty.

 No matter how many sites you own, you only need one affiliate account.
 For different websites, you need different tracking IDs.
 That’s all.

-- Multiple accounts don’t ensure you a bigger benefit except some unnecessary hassle
+- Multiple accounts don’t ensure you a bigger benefit except for some unnecessary hassles.

 6. Desecrating trademark policy